5.1 Institutional frameworks and principles, and role of official statistics (EFTA)

 Switzerland/EU annual statistical programme

-A specific annual statistical programme is drawn up every year in the framework of the bilateral agreement in the field of statistics between Switzerland and the EU.
+A specific annual statistical programme is drawn up every year in the framework of the agreement in the field of statistics between Switzerland and the EU.

 5.4 Management and development of human resources (EFTA)